-School Zones can be designated under a local or state statute and must include School Zone signage to identify the beginning of the School Zone as shown in Figure 9.
-Optionally, School Zone signage can be supplemented with a School plaque, or can include an arrow indicating that the driver will enter a School Zone upon making a turn.
-Signage is also necessary to indicate the speed limit within a School Zone (Figure 10).2 When the speed limit has been reduced to 15 or 20 mph, the speed limit signage should be placed up to 500 feet away from the school, and when the speed limit is 25 mph, the signage should be placed between 500 feet and 1,000 feet away from the school.
-When the speed limit has been reduced by 10 mph or greater in the School Zone, a "Reduced Speed Limit Ahead" sign is also needed ahead of the "School Speed Limit" sign.3
+School Zones can be designated under a local or state statute and must include School Zone signage to identify the beginning of the School Zone as shown in Figure 10.
+Optionally, School Zone signage can be supplemented with a School plaque, or can include an arrow indicating that the driver will enter a School Zone upon making a turn.13 Signage is also necessary to indicate the speed limit within a School Zone (Figure 11).14 When the speed limit has been reduced to 15 or 20 mph, the speed limit signage should be placed up to 500 feet away from the school, and when the speed limit is 25 mph, the signage should be placed between 500 feet and 1,000 feet away from the school.
+When the speed limit has been reduced by 10 mph or greater in the School Zone, a "Reduced Speed Limit Ahead" sign is also needed ahead of the "School Speed Limit" sign.
+15 The downstream end of an authorized and posted reduced school speed limit zone shall be identified with an END SCHOOL SPEED LIMIT (S5-3) and/ or Speed Limit (R2-1) sign.